 Mercury car insurance cost

-Compared to the national average cost of car insurance, Mercury’s average rates are slightly more competitive.
-Minimum coverage with Mercury averages $553 per year, compared to the national average of $565 per year.
-Similarly, Mercury’s full coverage costs $1,558 per year, on average, which is a bit less than the national average full coverage premium of $1,674 per year.
+Mercury’s average rates are slightly more competitive than the national average.
+Minimum coverage with Mercury averages $541 per year, compared to the national average of $622 per year.
+Similarly, Mercury’s full coverage costs $1,547 per year, on average, which is a bit less than the national average full coverage premium of $2,014 per year.

-However, auto insurance companies base your rates on numerous factors.
-The price you pay may be more or less than these averages depending on your individual circumstances, such as your claims history, motor vehicle record and the types of coverage you choose to include in your policy.
+However, auto insurance companies base rates on numerous factors.
+The price you pay may be more or less than these averages depending on your individual circumstances, such as your claims history, driving record and the types of coverages you choose to include in your policy.

 Mercury car insurance discounts

-Some of these discounts may be unavailable in certain states.
+Discounts may vary by state.
 A local Mercury agent can help you determine which discounts you may qualify for, or you can fill out a quote form online and see which discounts apply automatically.

 Mercury car services